 From Ecuador to the USA.
 From a motorbike to something very different.
 Geo and I each make a concession: Geo goes kickbiking with me and I am okay with starting our tour in Georgia.
 Back in Ecuador I spend lots of time connecting off-road routes to tracks with small town roads towards hidden gems in Carolina and on to the Appalachians.

-The Kickbike was bought March 2020 in USA.
-Geo and I tried to kick through several states in east of USA.
+The Kickbike was bought online while we were in Ecuador.
+We arranged it to be shipped to an address in Atlanta, USA.
+That was March 2020 and I am liking this way of transport, especially for shorter tours.
+Yet Geo and I tried to kick through several states in east of USA.

 An individualistic country where portion sizes are for 2

 I feel like I burst out of the stretchy seams of my Lycra cycle wear.
 Or is that mostly because people along the coast of California are so incredible aware of their appearance?
 Since delicious cooking is meant to be eaten by cyclists like me, I better just eat.

 ‘Cherish life simple pleasures’ is written on the toilet I sit on